hyosung11/Launch-School/journal.md

 12:20 Okay, take a deep breath.
 I got 6/9 on the first quiz.
 Made some careless mistakes thinking I was sure of the answer.
 Understand the questions!

 13:38 After making fried rice with Omi and eating it together.
 I still need to sit sometimes.

+14:48 Finished Sprint 1 Review.
+Working on Sprint 1 Retrospective.

+15:27 Finished Sprint 2 Planning session.
+Now I need to make cards in Trello for Sprint 2.
+I enjoy this.